Seriously Good Breakfast Sausage

 Directions

-2Using clean hands (or wear food-safe gloves), really get in there and mix everything together.
-Keep working until everything is completely combined and the mixture feels smooth.
+2Using clean hands (or wear food-safe gloves), really get in there and mix everything.
+Keep working until everything is thoroughly combined and the mixture feels smooth.
+Cook the sausage now, or for the best flavor, refrigerate the mixture overnight in an airtight container (see storage instructions below).

 Adam and Joanne's Tips